ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 The implementation of distributed transactions is covered in a separate article [{#T}](../contributor/datashard-distributed-txs.md), while below there's a list of several [related terms](#distributed-transaction-implementation).

+### Interactive transactions {#interactive-transaction}

+The term **interactive transactions** refers to transactions that are split into multiple queries and involve data processing by an application between these queries.
+For example:

+1. Select some data.
+1. Process the selected data in the application.
+1. Update some data in the database.
+1. Commit the transaction in a separate query.

 ### Multi-version concurrency control {#mvcc}

 [**Multi-version concurrency control**](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) or **MVCC** is a method {{ ydb-short-name }} used to allow multiple concurrent transactions to access the database simultaneously without interfering with each other.
 It is described in more detail in a separate article [{#T}](mvcc.md).